Replanting Family Tree

 Replanting Family Tree is a remix extended play by Danish singer-songwriter Oh Land and American musician Arthur Moon.
 It was released digitally in Denmark on 18 September 2019, through Tusk or Tooth Records.
 The EP is the companion release to Oh Land's fifth studio album, Family Tree (2019).
 The former contains four remixes of songs, created by Moon, that originally appeared on the parent album.
 Additionally, the previously unreleased "When a Hawk Comes By" appears as a bonus track on it, co-written by the sole producer, Thomas Bartlett, and Oh Land's boyfriend, Adnan Zukanovic.

 Two weeks prior to the release of Replanting Family Tree, Moon's remix of "Salt" was released as its lead single.
 Furthermore, the remix was distributed to United States campus radio stations for airplay.
-The remixes on the EP are electropop tracks and are completely rework their original versions, which was Moon's intention.
+The remixes on the EP are electropop tracks and are completely reworked from their original versions, which was Moon's intention.
 Jared Winkel from River Beats included it on his list of "The Best New Music You Haven't Heard Yet".